chromaui/chromatic-docs/src/content/snapshot/font-loading.md

 }
 ```

-Reference the stylesheet in your Storybook's `preview-head.html` configuration.
-When Storybook loads, it will load the font from the new local path.
+Reference the stylesheet in Storybook's `preview-head.html` configuration to load the font from the local path.

 ```js
 // ./storybook/preview-head.html